AffableMelon/AddisInt/README.md

 I used AI for most of the styling.
 As the app was a task for a short deadline i didn't want to stay long thinking about what it should look like.

 I also used AI with bugs that I ran to when setting up things like pagination as i wasn't familiar with the concept before and relied on scroll behaviour instead.

+# Note about Live Link

+You can find a live preview [here](https://addisint.onrender.com/)